Satisha10/APwotw_release/README.md

 ### Connecting to the Archipelago game

-In the launcher, click on the three dots next to settings, then `Play Archipelago`, and enter the connection informations, and launch the game.
+In the Ori randomizer launcher, click on the three dots next to settings, then `Play Archipelago`.
+Enter the connection informations, and launch the game.
 If successful, a message will be displayed when opening a save file.

-## Feedback

-You can report issues or give suggestions in the Archipelago Discord server (in the corresponding discussion of `future-game-design`).
-I will also see it if you send it in the Ori Runs or the Ori Rando Dev Server.

-## Remarks
+## Important remarks

 - There is a [wiki](https://wiki.orirando.com/) for the randomizer if you want more information about it or to learn some tricks/glitches.
 - The randomizer has a tracker that you can start from the launcher, as well as a logic filter for the map, that shows the all the locations and highlights the ones that are in logic.
 - If the port changes, you need to make a new save file.

+## Feedback

+You can report issues or give suggestions in the Archipelago Discord server (in the corresponding discussion of [`future-game-design`](https://discordapp.com/channels/731205301247803413/1272952565843103765) ).
+I will also see it if you send it in the Ori Runs or the Ori Rando Dev Server.

 ## Known issues

 - Seed generation often fails, you will likely need several generation attempts before a successful one.
 - The pickup counter in the game does not work.
-- With some settings, some locations hold a `Nothing` item instead of not existing.
+- Depending on the settings, some locations hold a `Nothing` item instead of not existing.
+This is a temporary workaround for a crash.
+- Receiving items during a spirit trial can cause the items to desynchronize.
+If this happen with an important item, you can make a new save file to get it.
+- Released locations count for the goals.

+## Planned features that are not implemented yet

+- Deathlink
+- Entrance randomizer
+- Hint system